 The Fargesia group are the desired clumping forms that are not as invasive as running types that colonize through vigorous, tough rhizomes.
 Phyllostachys are runners that can become invasive with no maintenance but can be kept in check by cutting back new shoots or planting inside a barrier.

-Both have the capacity to survive temperatures below 0 degrees Fahrenheit (-18 C.), but leaf loss may occur and possibly even shoots will die back.
+Both have the capacity to survive temperatures below 0 degrees F. (-18 C.), but leaf loss may occur and possibly even shoots will die back.
 As long as the crowns are protected by mulching or even covering during severe freezes, in most cases, even shoot death is recoverable and new growth will occur in spring.

-The cultivars ‘Huangwenzhu,’ ‘Aureocaulis’ and ‘Inversa’ of Phyllostachys vivax are hardy to -5 degrees Fahrenheit (-21 C.).
+The cultivars ‘Huangwenzhu,’ ‘Aureocaulis’ and ‘Inversa’ of Phyllostachys vivax are hardy to -5 degrees F. (-21 C.).
 Phyllostachys nigra ‘Henon’ is also reliably hardy in zone 6.
 Other excellent cultivars to try in zone 6 are: